Anne Welles, Countess of Ormond: Death

 On 26 June 1397, Anne issued a lease to Sir John Drayton, of the manor of Aylesbury, Buckinghamshire, and rents and appurtenances of the towns of Aylesbury and Burton.
 Anne Welles died on 13 November 1397, around the age of 37.
 The Earl of Ormond married secondly, Katherine FitzGerald of Desmond, by whom he had four children.
 The Earl had an illegitimate son, Thomas Le Boteller, Prior of Kilmainham by an unknown mistress.
-He is often incorrectly listed as a child of Anne Welles.